-- Total strength of the Board was 9 Directors as at 31st March 2019, comprising 1 Executive Director, who is Managing Director & CEO, and 5 Non-Executive Directors and 3 Independent Directors. - iii.
-In accordance with the requirement of the Companies Act, 2013, Mr. Akshay Raheja and Mr. Vijay Aggarwal, Non-Executive Directors of the Company are liable to retire by rotation and being eligible, have offered themselves for re-appointment. - iv.
-The Independent Director have submitted the Declaration of Independence, as required pursuant to Section 149(6) of the Companies Act, 2013 - v.
-The following table gives details of the composition of the Board of Directors, qualifications, field of specialization and status of Directorship held and attendance of Board Meetings:
+- Mr. Swaraj Krishnan was appointed as Independent Director of the Company effective June 21, 2019 at the Extraordinary General Meeting held on June 20, 2019. - ii.
+Total strength of the Board was 10 Directors as at 31st March 2020, comprising 1 Executive Director, who is Managing Director & CEO, and 5 Non-Executive Directors and 4 Independent Directors. - iii.
+In accordance with the requirement of the Companies Act, 2013, Ms. Aneeta Kulkarni and Mr. Vivekrishi Bhatia, Non-Executive Directors of the Company are liable to retire by rotation and being eligible, have offered themselves for re-appointment. - iv.
+The Independent Director have submitted the Declaration of Independence, as required pursuant to Section 149(6) of the Companies Act, 2013. - v.
+The following table gives details of the composition of the Board of Directors, qualification, field of specialization and status of Directorship held and attendance at Board Meeting: